Navigator

 Hostile handler metadata.
 User agents should protect against typical attacks against strings embedded in their interface, for example ensuring that markup or escape characters in such strings are not executed, that null bytes are properly handled, that over-long strings do not cause crashes or buffer overruns, and so forth.

 Leaking private data.
 Web page authors may reference a custom scheme handler using URL data considered private.
 They might do so with the expectation that the user's choice of handler points to a page inside the organization, ensuring that sensitive data will not be exposed to third parties.
 However, a user may have registered a handler pointing to an external site, resulting in a data leak to that third party.
-Implementors might wish to consider allowing administrators to disable custom handlers on certain subdomains, content types, or schemes.
+Implementers might wish to consider allowing administrators to disable custom handlers on certain subdomains, content types, or schemes.

 Interface interference.
 User agents should be prepared to handle intentionally long arguments to the methods.
 For example, if the user interface exposed consists of an "accept" button and a "deny" button, with the "accept" binding containing the name of the handler, it's important that a long name not cause the "deny" button to be pushed off the screen.